LSTA Grant

-- What is an LSTA Grant?
+- What is Professional Development funding?

 - Must the program appeal only to academic librarians?